rako1980/aws-k3s-demo/README.md

 - Configure the consul cluster with anti-affinity rules so they are placed in separate nodes.
 - Use kubernetes readiness probe to monitor the consul by using the http API Probe.
 - Use the TLS connection and CA signed certificate for HTTP API call to the consul, and limit the access with acl tokens.
-- Collect the consul health metrics, along with the k3s cluster health and use the tools like Prometheus and Datadog, and use the visualization tools like grafana to minitor and analyse these metrics.
-Based on these metrics horizontal auto scaling of pods can be conigured.
+- Collect the consul health metrics, along with the k3s cluster health and use the tools like Prometheus and Datadog, and use the visualization tools like grafana to monitor and analyse these metrics.
+Based on these metrics horizontal auto scaling of pods can be configured.